 One of the most compelling tales ever written, A Christmas Carol is a phenomenon.
 It is profound, archetypal, and it touches desires deep within us all for second chances and the opportunity to redeem past mistakes.
 It has a simple, linear plot, a fairly small cast of characters, and it is a tale designed not only to make us think and reflect, but to make us feel.

 No other story captures the spirit of Christmas as powerfully as this one.
 Find out how Dickens came to write A Christmas Carol, what his sources of inspiration were, how it helped shape the way we celebrate Christmas, and the amazing impact of the novella about Scrooge and the three ghosts.

-Once you have received your Charles Dickens & A Christmas Carol monograph add more enjoyment to it with a FREE Companion Guide.
-Susannah has prepared this recommended reading list to accompany Charles Dickens & A Christmas Carol/em> with a list of resources.
+Once you have received your Charles Dickens & A Christmas Carol monograph add more enjoyment to it with a FREE Online Companion.
+Susannah has prepared this recommended reading list to accompany Charles Dickens & A Christmas Carol with a list of resources.

 DOWNLOAD product in pdf format

 25 pages including full colour images

 A pdf viewer is needed to open and print this document.